 If we can't convince you to take a tour of the Sydney harbour, then perhaps the following facts will make the idea more interesting:

-- It is an excellent place for those who like to fish.
+It is an excellent place for those who like to fish.
 In the summer of 2008, recreational fishermen were able to catch about 74,000 tonnes of fish.
-Although, there are some restrictions.
+Although there are some restrictions.
 You should not eat any fish that was caught on the west side of the Sydney Harbour Bridge, and the intake of fish from the east side should be limited to 150 grams per week.
-The reason is the presence of high amount of dioxins in the harbour's fish
+Is the reason for the presence of a high amount of dioxins in the harbour's fish

 Facts about the Sydney Harbour Bridge

 So, of the four bridges crossing the harbour, the Sydney Harbour Bridge is the most well-known.
 It was opened in 1932, and a cost of sixpence was to be paid to cross it by car.